Rapid Turnaround Experiments

 estimated

 The NSUF mission is to facilitate the advancement of nuclear science and technology by providing nuclear energy researchers with access to world-class capabilities at no cost to the researcher.
-This mission is enabled by a consortium of partners that make available state-of-the-art experimental irradiation testing, post irradiation examination, and INL high performance computing as well as technical and scientific assistance for the design and execution of projects.
+This mission is enabled by a consortium of partners that make available state-of-the-art experimental irradiation testing, post irradiation examination (PIE), and INL high performance computing (HPC), as well as technical and scientific assistance for the design and execution of projects.
 Access to NSUF capabilities is granted through competitive proposal processes.

 The Rapid Turnaround Experiment (RTE) award process offers an avenue for researchers to perform irradiation effects studies of limited scope on nuclear fuels and materials of interest utilizing NSUF facilities.
 Completion of RTE projects is expected within 9 months of award.
 Prospective researchers are strongly encouraged to request samples from the NSUF Nuclear Fuels and Materials Library.